 We are always practising something.
 The question is, does our behaviour deplete us, or nourish us in everyday life?

-The Importance of Behavioral Change in Today’s Work Environment
+The Importance of Behavioural Change in Today’s Work Environment

 Identifying the need for change begins with a thorough understanding of existing behavioural patterns in the workplace.
 This involves observing daily interactions and creating as well as embedding new team behaviours..
 Recognising these patterns helps in pinpointing specific areas where change is most needed.